kollin-brandenburg/ICS_HCM/LabGuide100.md

 ![](images/100/image012j.png)

 **1.2.2.21** The variables defined in this Assign activity are view only.
 Later on in this lab, we’ll de-activate the integration and all the values will be changeable.
-These variables are constants that are needed for the EBS API call for creating an order.
-You can see that variables such as the *EBS_Responsibility*, *EBS_Application*, *EBS_SecurityGroup*, and *EBS_OrgID* are needed.
-Using variable rather than hard-coding these in the mapping for the adapter is preferable because they can be re-used across multiple EBS adapter invocations if necessary.
+You can see the variable fileName defined.
+Using variable rather than hard-coding these in the mapping for the adapter is preferable because they can be re-used across multiple adapter invocations if necessary.There are two file names involved in HCM Data Loader.
+First, the zip file name can be any name with a zip extension.
+Second file name is the actual data file contained in the zip file.
+HCM Data Loader defines a file name for each data object.
+In our case, the data file name must be TalentProfile.dat.
+In our implementation, the zip file name has a pattern of “TPyyyymmddhhmmss”.
+The zip extension is appended in a later step.

 ![](images/100/image012k.png)